Table of Contents

 -

-I-130: If your relative applied to bring you to the US with an I-130 (a family-based immigration petition form), your case is not affected.
+I-130: If your relative applied to bring you to the US with an I-130 (a family-based immigration petition form), your case is not affected by the refugee program pause.

 - The I-130 family-based immigration process is for US citizens and Lawful Permanent Residents (LPRs, or “green card holders”) who are applying to bring certain qualifying relatives to the United States.
 This pathway is not part of USRAP.
 More information can be found here.

-Case types that are affected by this order
+Case types that are affected by the Refugee Program pause

-- If your relative is a refugee and applied to bring you to the United States using the I-730 (“follow-to-join refugee”) process: Your case is likely to be affected.
+If your relative is a refugee and applied to bring you to the United States using the I-730 (“follow-to-join refugee”) process: Your case is paused.
 Because of the suspension, government agencies paused processing and travel for these cases.
 More information about I-730 for refugees can be found here.

-- If your relative applied to bring you to the United States through the “Priority 3” (P-3) Family Reunification program: Your case is likely to be affected.
+- If your relative applied to bring you to the United States through the “Priority 3” (P-3) Family Reunification program: Your case is paused.

-- If you are Iraqi or Syrian and your relative applied to bring you over through the special USRAP I-130 program: Your refugee case through USRAP is likely to be affected.
-However, immigrant visa processing through the regular I-130 process listed above will not be affected.
+If you are Iraqi or Syrian and your relative applied to bring you over through the special USRAP I-130 program: Your refugee case through USRAP is paused.
+Your I-130 case may be affected by the travel ban and immigrant visa pause.

-- If your relative or someone else applied to sponsor you through Welcome Corps: Your case is likely to be affected.
+- If your relative or someone else applied to sponsor you through Welcome Corps: Your case is paused.

-- If your relative applied to bring you to the United States through the Central American Minors (CAM) Program: Your refugee case is likely to be affected, because CAM refugee cases are part of USRAP.
-IRAP also understands CAM parole processing has been paused, but the government has not made official announcements about this, and we do not have details at this time.
+- If your relative applied to bring you to the United States through the Central American Minors (CAM) Program: Your case is paused.

 Does the suspension affect cases with the United Nations High Commissioner for Refugees (UNHCR)?

 No, the suspension does not affect UNHCR procedures or UNHCR’s decisions about refugee status or resettlement.
-However, if UNHCR referred you to the United States for resettlement and you now have a USRAP case, your U.S. resettlement case may be affected by this executive order.
+However, if UNHCR referred you to the United States for resettlement and you now have a USRAP case, your U.S. resettlement case is paused by this executive order.

 If I was resettled to the U.S. through USRAP and am in the United States now, does the suspension affect my status here?